grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### The Proxy DSP Class

 In some cases, a DSP may run outside of the application or plugin context, like on another machine.
 The [proxy_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-dsp.h) class allows to create a proxy DSP that will be finally connected to the real one (using an OSC or HTTP based machinery for instance), and will reflect its behaviour.
-An additional [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class is used to decode the DSP JSON description and implement its `buildUserInterface` and  `metadata` methods.
+It uses the previously described  [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class.
 Then the `proxy_dsp` can be used in place of the real DSP, and connected with `UI` controllers using the standard `buildUserInterface` to control it.

 The [faust-osc-controller](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark) tool demonstrates this capability using an OSC connection between the real DSP and its proxy.
 The [proxy_osc_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-osc-dsp.h) class implements a specialized `proxy_dsp` using the [liblo](http://liblo.sourceforge.net) OSC library to connect to a OSC controllable DSP (which is using the `OSCUI` class and running in another context or machine).
 Then the `faust-osc-controller` program [creates a real GUI](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/faust-osc-controller.cpp) (using `GTKUI` in this example) and have it control the remote DSP and reflect its dynamic state (like vumeter values coming back from the real DSP).